alisariaslan/ByeByeDPI/README.md

 <img width="490" height="740" alt="image" src="https://github.com/user-attachments/assets/2c44c829-ddba-43c5-8c1c-b175f1f8817f" />

-⚙️ Installation Notes
+## ⚙️ Installation Notes

-Extract all files from the .zip archive to a regular folder.
+- Extract all files from the .zip archive to a regular folder.
 Do not run the installer directly from inside the compressed archive.
-Run ByeByeDPI.application as Administrator.
+- Run setup.exe
-If installation fails with an error about WinDivert64.sys being in use, stop the driver first: sc stop WinDivert
+- If installation fails with an error about WinDivert64.sys being in use, stop the driver first with using cmd (as an Admin):
-Then rerun the installer.
+- sc stop WinDivert
-The WinDivert driver runs in the background and won’t appear in Task Manager — this is normal.
+- Then rerun the installer.

 ## Contact

 Report bugs or request features via GitHub Issues: https://github.com/alisariaslan/ByeByeDPI/issues